betfair-datascientists/betfair-datascientists.github.io/src/modelling/soccerModellingTutorialPython.md

 This raw dataset is structured so that each match has an individual row and stats for both teams are on that row with columns titles "home" and "away".

-Our goal is to build a machine learning (ML) model that can predict the result of a soccer match.
+Our goal is to build a machine learning (ML) model that can predict the score of a soccer match.
 Given that we have some match stats, we will aim to use that information to predict a WIN, LOSS or DRAW.

 ``` Python
 raw_match_stats